refinedev/refine/documentation/docs/api-reference/core/hooks/data/useApiUrl.md

 ## Usage

-`useApiUrl` hook does not expect any parameter.
+The `useApiUrl` hook does not expect any parameter.
 It will run the `getApiUrl` method from the `dataProvider` and return the result.

 ```tsx
 //highlight-next-line